 The previous generator required a lot of manual interaction.
 The client had to turn it on in the morning, then again at dinner time and again in the evening.
 What’s more, just before going to bed they had to go outside to switch it off.
 This routine required the client to ensure any tasks around the house that required power were done within these times.
 They were completely restricted.
 What’s more, they had to go backwards and forwards to turn the generator on and off in all weathers.
 And, during winter the generator would have to be on for a much longer period of time, which ultimately used up a great deal of diesel, costing them a lot of money.

 Having come across an advert in a farmer’s magazine for Powerguard, they decided to engage with us to assess their needs and come up with a solution.
-They obtained details from us and our solution and were able to compare this with a proposal from the National Grid, in which case it was to cost £17k to install and there was a waiting list of 6 months.
+They obtained details from us and our solution and were able to compare this with a proposal from the National Grid, which there was a waiting list of at least 6 months.

 The ideal solution would provide the client with electricity 24 hours a day, seven days a week.
 It would not only power the house, but the lighting around the farm, so essentially, it’s a domestic and business solution.
 Due to the location of the property, it would be ideal to have a solution that is simple to manage, reliable and efficient.